9999years/daily-dles/README.md

   popularity, and origin country
 * [Bandle](https://bandle.app/): Guess a song based on MIDI stems
 * [Harmonies](https://harmonies.io/): Find groups of 4 from a set of 16 songs
+* [Bladee Heardle](https://bladeeheardle.com/): Guess *one* Bladee song every day.
+Starts with a one-second clip.
+For the truly dedicated.
 * [Porter Robinsle](https://porterrobinsle.com/): Guess *five* (!)
 Porter
   Robinson songs every day.
 Starts with a half-second clip.
 For the truly dedicated.